 #4.
 Cleansing the body and soul in my mom’s authentic sauna

-Collecting wood, making bath brooms, pouring cold water over the hot rocks to produce vapour and to make the air humid are only a few essential rituals for physical and spiritual cleansing.
+Collecting wood, making bath brooms, pouring cold water over the hot rocks to produce vapour and making the air humid are only a few essential rituals for physical and spiritual cleansing.

 The ideal temperature is around 86 ‘C, and the whole process can be about 3 hours long.
 During the summertime, the sauna is usually combined with a barbeque and skinny dipping in the nearby lake or river.